 2) Be the Motivating Force They Need

-If you’re training an older client you should not only encourage them physically, but mentally as well.
+If you’re training elderly clients, you should not only encourage them physically, but mentally as well.

 Help them see their own ability and direct them to do exercises they favor more.